mapachurro/border-songs/README.md

 This repository is a book of poetry.
 I'm not kidding, that's not a metaphor, that's literally what I'm doing here.

-This is a long-standing project in my head, and I'm finally ripping off the band-aid, *tira*ndome a la piscina, during Kernel Block X.
+This is a long-standing project in my head.
+I had the privilege of participating in [Kernel](https://www.kernel.community) Block X, and I took advantage of that framework to finally rip off the band-aid, *tira*ndome a la piscina.

 There is a theme that is threaded through popular music, a very old theme in fact, which I find becomes much clearer in translation.
 When I've worked on this enough to explain it succinctly, I'll update this.
 Maybe.
 Or you'll have to read the book, idk, *but*: